tinymce/tinymce-docs/_includes/configuration/advtable_value_series.md

 ##### GeneratorInfo

+An object with the following properties is passed to the generator callback function as the `info` parameter.

 | Name | Value | Description |
 | ---- | ----- | ----------- |
 | sectionType | `'thead'`, `'tbody'` or `'tfoot'` | The section of the table cell. |